Have you ever wondered why you spend your days looking at a picture of

 Now imagine there was a word processor designed for the computer display rather than the printed page.
 One that ensures your opening text and image are visible as soon as the reader opens the document.
 And one that keeps important diagrams visible while the reader scrolls through text; delivering the correct image along with each section of text.

 Meet FlexiWriteTM, the world's first word processor designed for the computer display.
 FlexiWrite also lets your readers scroll through text while keeping the headings visible.
 So they can remind themselves where they are in the document without having to scroll back up to the top of the page.
 Compare that to a conventional word processor, where headings can even end up on different pages from the content to which they relate!
 Because FlexiWrite is designed for the display rather than the page, it spreads content across it, making full use of the space available.
 It does not unnecessarily hide content above and below the display, as inevitably happens with page-shaped conventional word processors.
-Best of all, because FlexiWrite is free, you know anyone can read your documents without having to spend money on software, and because it's available for the three most popular desktop/laptop operating systems, you know anyone can read it no matter what system they are using.
+Best of all, because FlexiWrite is free, and available for the three most popular desktop/laptop operating systems, you know anyone can read your documents.
+Now you can even export your documents as responsive webpages so your readers can read them on on any device without even having to download FlexiWrite!

 I believe that the dream of the paper free office has not been realized because conventional word processors are designed around the printed page and not the display.
 Yet many of the documents produced in them will never be printed.
 And many more will only be printed because the on-display reading experience from a conventional word-processed document is sub-optimal.
 I am sure there are many other uses for FlexiWrite besides the examples above.
 Why not get in touch via Facebook or LinkedIn (links to the left) and let me know how FlexiWrite helps you and your readers?